Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

-In Fig.~\ref{fig:Emul_error_varySallpot_LAM2_200_LAM3_300_small_sample}, we show the detailed emulation results for a sample of 16 test points with different combinations of $B_2$ and $\lamfour$.
+Figure~\ref{fig:Emul_error_varySallpot_LAM2_200_LAM3_300_small_sample} shows the detailed emulation results for a sample of 16 test points with different combinations of $B_2$ and $\lamfour$.
 There are four rows.
 Within each row, the panels in the top sub-row show rescaled scattering phase shifts ($\delta/\pi$) and the shifted elasticities ($\eta - 1$) vs. particle-dimer scattering energy $\Ein$.
 The elastic scattering phase shift $\delta$ and the inelasticity $\eta$ are derived from the $S$ matrix via $\log(S)/2i = \delta + i \delta_I$ and $\eta \equiv e^{-2\delta_I} -1$.
 The emulation errors, including for the non-Born $T$-matrix and full $T$-matrix, are plotted in the bottom sub-row panels.
-We use two different meshes for the horizontal axis, one between $0$ and $15$ and the other above $15$, to show the details around the particle-dimer threshold and, at the same time, present the trends up to 60 MeV.
+I use two different meshes for the horizontal axis, one between $0$ and $15$ and the other above $15$, to better illustrate the details around the particle-dimer threshold and, at the same time, present the trends up to 60 MeV.

 Again, the errors are generally tiny but grow toward the near-threshold region.
-At small $\Ein$, the $\eta$ emulation errors can reach $10^{-2}$ to $10^{-1}$, when $\Im E^{tr}_\alpha = 10$ MeV.
-With $\Im E^{tr} = 3$ MeV, those errors are suppressed significantly, as inferred in the sub rows.
-As a side note, in the last column with $B_2 = 1.5$ MeV (an extrapolation case), we see the signs of the virtual states can be seen from emulated phase shift results.
+At small $\Ein$, the $\eta$ emulation errors can reach $10^{-2}$ to $10^{-1}$, when $\Im E^\mathrm{tr}_\alpha = 10$ MeV.
+With $\Im E^\mathrm{tr} = 3$ MeV, those errors are suppressed significantly, as inferred in the sub rows.
+As a side note, in the last column with $B_2 = 1.5$ MeV (an extrapolation case), one can see the signs of the virtual states can be seen from emulated phase shift results.

-In the sub rows, we notice enhancements of emulation errors for the $T$-matrix compared to the errors for the non-Born term due to strong cancellations between the Born and non-Born terms in their contribution to the full $T$-matrix.
+In the sub rows, I notice enhancements of emulation errors for the $T$-matrix compared to the errors for the non-Born term due to strong cancellations between the Born and non-Born terms in their contribution to the full $T$-matrix.
 Across the table, the shallow dimer scattering errors are more significant than those for other dimers.

-To have a better understanding of the emulation performance, we systematically checked the two emulators by sampling a large number of test points.
-In the sampling, $\lamtwo$ and $\lamfour$ values are distributed in an even grid in their two-dimensional space (250 grid points in total), and $\Ein$ is sampled independently from an even mesh (128 points).
+To have a better understanding of the emulation performance, I systematically checked the two emulators by sampling a large number of test points.
+In the sampling, $\lamtwo$ and $\lamfour$ values are distributed in an even grid in their two-dimensional space ($250$ grid points in total), and $\Ein$ is sampled independently from an even mesh ($128$ points).